seamusmacg/fixit_v1/README.md

 ## Testing

 The application was built using [VS Code](https://code.visualstudio.com).
-Flask was used to run the site on localhost and to conduct testing throughout the development process.
+Django was used to run the site on localhost and to conduct testing throughout the development process.

 ### Validation

-- I validated the HTML source code using the [HTML Validation Service](https://validator.w3.org), there was a projection attribute in a link element which has been deprecated.
-I removed this.
+- I validated the HTML source code using the [HTML Validation Service](https://validator.w3.org).
+Main errors: there were errors related to image tag attribute source.
+Image source was placed in CSS file as they were not properly rendering in src attribute.
-- Removed role from nav element as unnecessary.
-- Removed unused quotation mark from a tag.
 - The CSS passed without any errors - [CSS Validation Service](https://jigsaw.w3.org/css-validator/)

 ### Manual Testing

-Testing was conducted on the finished application using Flask and Chrome Developer Tools.
+Testing was conducted on the finished application using Django in VS Code and with Chrome Developer Tools.
 I also tested the application on different browsers.
-A full report on the manual testing process that tests functionality, usability, responsiveness and performance is available [here](https://github.com/seamusmacg/readreview/blob/main/testing/TESTING.md).
+A full report on the manual testing process that tests functionality, usability, responsiveness and performance is available [here]().

 ## Major Bugs
-- Unable to create a routes.py file in User directory. **Solution:** Delete routes.py for user and add route in main app.py
-- Getting error "TypeError: Object of type 'ObjectId' is not JSON serializable" when creating a new user. **Solution:** create a JSON Encoder class
-- Unable to prevent modal trigger when review form is empty. **Solution:** Create jquery to handle to click event and validate form.
+- There was issues loading exported database to Heroku Postgres - fixed this by changing the encoding of JSON file to UTF-8
+- Bug "Value too long for type character varying(20)" - Fixed this by slicing the length of the order number to 10 characters in length in the Order Model.

 ## Deployment